Jule Romans is a retired English teacher and college instructor. She has taught Shakespeare and advanced literature for over 25 years.

 "I appreciate the misunderstanding I have had with Nature over my perennial border.
 I think it is a flower garden; she thinks it is a meadow lacking grass, and tries to correct the error."

-Sarah Stein is a naturalist and gardener.
+Sarah Stein was a naturalist and gardener.
 Her most well-known book is Noah’s Garden.
 This quote, however, comes from her book called My Weeds.
 That book is an eye-opener for all gardeners who enjoy wildflowers.

 "The cloning of humans is on most of the lists of things to worry about from Science, along with behaviour control, genetic engineering, transplanted heads, computer poetry and the unrestrained growth of plastic flowers."